A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: A case study: top portal with no mixing between and

 The lifetime of $V'$ does not directly depend on $\Delta m_V$.
 However, the $\Z_2$-even $\SUD$ gauge boson can also be long lived, if the DM is light enough.
 The only tree-level interaction of $V^{\prime}$ with SM particles is with top quarks, due to its mixing with $T$.
-If the mass of $V^{\prime}$ drops below the $t\bar t$ threshold, it can only decay directly to a three-body or four-body final state with $W$ bosons and $b$ quarks via the off-shell top quarks, or decay to a $b\bar b$ final state at one-loop, see the Feynman diagrams ~\cref{fig:V0decay}(left).
-The latter, although suppressed by the loop factor, becomes dominant due to the smaller phase space, as shown in \cref{fig:V0decay}(centre and right).
-This loop-induced diagrams prevent $V'$ to live too long to spoil Big Bang Nucleo-synthesis (BBN) but, when the $g_D$ coupling is small, the $t_D$ mass approaches the decoupling limit ($m_{t_D}=m_T$) and the DM is light, so $V'$ becomes long lived at colliders.
+If the mass of $V^{\prime}$ drops below the $t\bar t$ threshold, it can only decay directly to a three-body or four-body final state with $W$ bosons and $b$ quarks via the off-shell top quarks, or decay to a $b\bar b$ final state at one-loop, see the Feynman diagrams in ~\cref{fig:V0decay} (left).
+The latter, although only present at the one-loop level, becomes dominant due to the reduced phase space for the four-body final state.
+This is shown in \cref{fig:V0decay} (centre and right).
+These loop-induced diagrams prevent $V'$ from having a sufficiently long lifetime to spoil Big Bang Nucleo-synthesis (BBN).
+However, when the $g_D$ coupling is small, the $t_D$ mass approaches the decoupling limit ($m_{t_D}=m_T$) and the DM is light, $V'$ becomes long lived at colliders.
 Therefore, it could provide a signal for searches of long-lived neutral bosons decaying into $b\bar b$ pairs.

+As mentioned in \cref{sec:scalarsector}, even if TPVDM scenario does not contain a tree-level mixing, a loop-induced mixing between $h$ and $H$ still occurs, via SM top and the $\Z_2$-even top ($T$) loops.
+This contribution is eventually suppressed.
+A scenario with tree-level scalar mixing is more constrained and can exhibit the following signatures: 1) the heavy scalar $H$ can decay also to any final state accessible to the Higgs boson, and therefore the model predicts further signatures at collider; 2) if the mass of the DM is small enough, the Higgs boson will decay into the DM itself or the $\Z_2$-even gauge boson $V^\prime$, affecting its width and branching ratios.
+From the cosmological point of view, additional interactions from the tree-level scalar mixing will affect the relic density, and direct and indirect detection observables.

+Since there is no $h$-$H$ mixing in TPVDM scenario, DM scattering off the nuclei is induced only at loop-level.
+The Feynman diagrams for DM-gluon interactions with quark box and triangle topologies are shown in \cref{fig:DDtopology}(a) and (b), while the DM-quark diagrams generated by the loop-induced $V'-\gamma/Z$ kinetic mixing and triangle diagrams are shown in \cref{fig:DDtopology}(c) and (d), respectively.
+The detailed evaluation of the triangle loop of fermions connected to gauge boson propagators is given in \cref{app:triangle}.
+As it will become clear in \cref{sec:combined}, the KM and triangle contributions play a crucial role in constraining the parameter space of the model through Direct Detection (DD) limits on DM.